MuhammedMagdyy/web-scraping-github/README.md

-# GitHub Follower/Following Scraper
+# GitHub Scraper

 ## Description 📄

-This project is a simple web scraper that uses Puppeteer to retrieve a list of GitHub followers/following for a specified user.
-The script navigates to the GitHub profile page and extracts the follower/following names.
+This project involves developing a web scraper using Puppeteer to retrieve various features from a specified GitHub user profile, such as the number of followers, following, etc...
+The script is designed to navigate to the user's GitHub profile page and systematically extract the desired information based on user-specified criteria.

 ## Features ✨